nuac-admin/nuac-release-four/_waters/bridge.md

         col:
         list: ol
         sentences:
-          - txt: All anglers must be in possession of a **Fish Care Kit** to treat damaged and wounded fish.
+          - txt: Please ensure you have the **prerequisite equipment** such as Fish Care Kit, correct sized landing net, carp cradle etc...
+          - txt: Please pay close attention to the rules regarding **permitted baits**.
           - txt: Fishing from 7am until 7pm on both the Match Lake and River.
           - txt: Pike fishing on the Main Lake and River from 1 October to 14 March inclusive (No pike fishing on the Match Lake).
-          - txt: Please note ALL particle baits, with the exception of sweetcorn, hemp and carp pellets, are banned.
-Fishery carp pellets are available on-site.
-          - txt: NO trout pellets, peas, beans, nuts or maize, high oil Halibut/Trout Pellets - if unsure what you have wait to check with a Bailiff.
           - txt: If you are unsure of any rules and regulations, please speak to a Fishery Bailiff BEFOREHAND.
   - sctn-title: Bookings
     sctn-hash: water-booking